https://the-bare-foot-affiliate.com/

 This little piece of paradise will take you back to another time.

-Although Wi-Fi is accessible, the atmosphere and vibe of the place is so different from the modern tourist towns we have become used to.
+Although Wi-Fi is accessible, the atmosphere and vibe of the place is way different from the modern tourist towns we have become used to.

-No hi-rise, Little traffic, no traffic lights… lots of secluded B&B’s .
+No hi-rise, Little traffic, no traffic lights, and secluded B&B’s .

-If you are done visiting the same old, same old tourist towns.
-The Eastern Caribbean Coast will be a breath of fresh tropical air for any traveler
+If you are done visiting the same old, same old tourist traps The Eastern Caribbean Coast will be a breath of fresh tropical air for any traveler

 Santa Marta